marek-lechowicz/LLM-process-mining/README.md

+# Automatic creating and updating lists of tasks for process discovery

+Project is based on thesis of tpaszun - https://github.com/tpaszun/thesis/

 If you want to generate a BPMN/Petri Net diagram of a given problem put the problem description files (.txt with matrices and .task_names) inside the src/probelms directory.